 Depending on the affected nerves, symptoms of diabetic neuropathy can range from pain and numbness in your legs and feet to problems with your digestive system, urinary tract, blood vessels and heart.
 Some people have mild symptoms.
 But for others, diabetic neuropathy can be quite painful and disabling.

-Diabetic neuropathy is a common serious complication of diabetes.
-Yet you can often prevent diabetic neuropathy or slow its progress with tight blood sugar control and a healthy lifestyle.
+Diabetic neuropathy is a common and serious complication of diabetes.
+But you can often prevent diabetic neuropathy or slow its progress with tight blood sugar control and a healthy lifestyle.

 There are four main types of diabetic neuropathy.
-You may have just one type or symptoms of several types.
-Most develop gradually, and you may not notice problems until considerable damage has occurred.
+You can have one or more than one type of neuropathy.
+Your symptoms will depend on the type you have and which nerves are affected.
+Usually, symptoms develop gradually.
+You may not notice anything wrong until considerable nerve damage has occurred.

-Peripheral neuropathy is the most common form of diabetic neuropathy.
-Your feet and legs are often affected first, followed by your hands and arms.
+Peripheral neuropathy is the most common type of diabetic neuropathy.
+It affects the feet and legs first, followed by the hands and arms.
 Signs and symptoms of peripheral neuropathy are often worse at night, and may include: